Knowledge Equivalence in Digital Twins of Intelligent Systems: Knowledge Equivalence

 \subsubsection{Temporal}

-Temporal deviation refers to changes in the physical environment not being timely reflected in the digital twin model.
-This type of deviation can be attributed to inadequate or suboptimal frequency of timely updates.
+Temporal deviation refers to changes in the physical environment not being timely reflected in the DT model.
+This type of deviation can be attributed to the inadequate or suboptimal frequency of timely updates.
 The deviation is often noticed, when the time interval between two updates is long.

 The updates can be infrequent and not timely for several reasons.
 Firstly, hardware bottleneck.
-The data processing capacity of the digital twin or network bandwidth may not, for example, sustain a high volume of incoming sensor data in a short period of time.
-Another reason is the need for minimising energy consumption of the sensors.
-Frequent sensing and data transmission to the digital twin will cause the sensor may consume excessive energy, limiting their dependability and usage lifetime in the long run.
+The data processing capacity of the DT or network bandwidth may not, for example, sustain a high volume of incoming sensor data in a short period of time.
+Another reason is the need for minimising the energy consumption of the sensors.
+Frequent sensing and data transmission to the DT will cause the sensor may consume excessive energy, limiting its dependability and usage lifetime in the long run.
 Thirdly, a sensor can be temporarily put into sleep mode when its data can be inferred by other sensors \cite{Minerva2020}, but at the risk of inaccurate estimation.
 Fourthly, the user (human or application) of the model may not require fine-grained high-frequency timely information.
 Finally, sensors may fail to transmit data due to hardware failure.

-The consequence of temporal deviation is that at any time step between two consecutive updates, the status of the physical world can be unknown to the digital twin.
-The digital twin may rely on data updated or estimates of previous runs, or may extrapolate its knowledge from other data sources.
-To detect such a deviation, comparison is needed at each updating time step.
+The consequence of temporal deviation is that at any time step between two consecutive updates, the status of the physical world can be unknown to the DT.
+The DT may rely on data updated or estimates of previous runs, or may extrapolate its knowledge from other data sources.
+To detect such a deviation, comparisons are needed at each updating time step.